 A life-long progressive New Yorker and fierce advocate for equality, Melissa Sklarz has dedicated her life to fighting for civil rights protections and justice in New York State.
 Throughout her career, she has fought to break down barriers and overcome adversity in critical issues including housing, civil rights, women’s reproductive health, and policing.
 Since moving to Queens 12 years ago, Melissa’s neighbors in the 30th Assembly District, where she is currently running, have elected her to serve as a judicial delegate.
 With the continued support of her neighbors voters, she hopes to serve her neighborhood in the New York State Assembly.

 Melissa’s work as a prominent trans activist helped lead to the introduction and passage of the Gender Expression Non-Discrimination Act (GENDA) 10 times in the New York State Assembly.
 Not deterred by the New York State Senate’s refusal to even debate the bill, Melissa worked closely with former Governor David Paterson’s administration to craft an executive order to protect transgender state employees.
 In 2015, she worked with Governor Andrew Cuomo’s administration to extend civil rights protections to transgender New Yorkers under the state Human Rights Law.

 Melissa grew up in Hicksville, New York where her father was a high school teacher.
 She played varsity soccer at Hicksville High and graduated from SUNY Buffalo with a degree in political science before working as a truck driver, office manager, and accountant.
-Melissa, who overcame struggles with substance abuse and homelessness earlier in life and began what she calls the ”change” in her late 30s, becoming a fierce advocate for equality after being fired from a job she held for eight years just two weeks after starting female hormones.
+Melissa, who overcame struggles with substance abuse and homelessness earlier in life become a fierce advocate for equality after being fired from a job she held for eight years just two weeks after starting female hormones.
 As a member of the Assembly, Melissa will continue her fight for equity and justice for all working-class families in her home District.